ydahal1/ydahal1/jokes.md

-What did the piece of bread say to the knife?
-Butter me up.
+A man is washing the car with his son.
+The son asks......
+"Dad, can’t you just use a sponge?"

 [
-Mon Dec 15 00:32:40 UTC 2025
+Tue Dec 16 00:31:00 UTC 2025
  ]